pmoreno-rodriguez/grav-theme-editorial/README.md

 * Item template is ready to work the Reading Time plugin.
 * Breadcumbs plugin activated by default in posts.
 * Added blog.html.twig and item.html.twig files.
+* Added option to filter by author taxonomy.
+It is necessary to configure the author taxonomy, in the site configuration, so that the authors of the blog pages appear in them and you can use the filters by author that the theme has.

 ### Reordered assets